vedph/gve-doc/model/hierarchy.md

 Now, the very fact that we are aligning the same texts in the same row, and assigning them a shared numeric identifier, implies that we are recognizing them as instances of the same class, the abstract **epigram**.
 The epigram is defined as "all textual versions that are “related to each other through textual identity and distinguishable through textual variance” (GGA 224)".
 In our model, the "epigram" is thus an abstraction, which is conveniently used to hold metadata shared among all the epigrams: it corresponds to the row in the spreadsheet table, which is identified by your epigram identifier.
 "Real" epigrams (=epigram versions) are in columns; but they are all lined up in the same row because we consider all these texts as alternatives of a single unit.
 This unit is our abstraction, the primary reason for lining them up in the same row; so all what we say about the row is meant to apply to all the columns in it.

-So, looking again at our diagram, each snapshot is connected to an epigram version, which is the text critically reconstructed as the final stage of the creative process detailed by the snapshot.
-This is the second (mid) layer in our diagram.

-In turn, multiple epigram versions are instances of an abstraction, the epigram, which appears in yet another layer (bottom).
-In our diagram example, the two epigram versions from snapshots in carriers H55 and H54 are linked to a single epigram.
-It should be noticed that in this project, due to the peculiar nature of Venetian Epigrams, the epigram has no text at all: it is just an abstract container for metadata shared among epigram versions, each arising from a different carrier.
+In the above diagram, the two epigram versions from snapshots in carriers H55 and H54 are linked to a single epigram.
+Anyway, probably the final one will drop the mid layer of epigram version and just link epigrams to their snapshots.
+Texts will reside at the level of the snapshot, together with all their diplomatic data (most of the material data will rather belong to carriers); epigrams will just be a collection of metadata which happens to be shared among the subset of the snapshots representing the “same” text.

+### Collections

-Finally, on this abstract layer we find a **collection**.
+On top of this abstract layer we find a **collection**.
 This is a more specialized IT term fit to the entity represented in the digital model, and essentially corresponding to what is defined as an **order or sequence** ("the arrangement of all textual witnesses as found on a textual carrier"[^1]).
 The term "collection" here is used with a purely IT sense, meaning any number of items belonging to an _ordered_ set.
 What corresponds to this collection may vary: it might just be an idea of the author for organizing some epigrams, derived from what he writes about them elsewhere; or it might be what emerges from marks added to the notebooks (e.g. numbers) for each epigram, hinting at some plan for building an ordered collection of them; or something material, like the physical sequence in which they appear.
 Whatever the specific nature, we adopt a single, more abstract model for them.

+It should be added that in this generic model, a collection is not necessarily ordered; or it might be ordered in multiple ways.
+From the point of view of modular architecture, this means separating these two notions: the collection is the overarching entity, and it can sort its items in no way (when not sorted), or in just 1 way, or in multiple ways.
+This implies that the model for zero or more ordering’s assigned to the items of a collection will be repeated for each different order.
+This ensures we have a consistent model without redundancies (i.e. repetitions), and it is also the practical reason for which the collection is a Cadmus “item” (in the technical sense of this term in that framework), while sequences are parts of that item, even if the details of this implementation are still to be defined.
+So, we can say that those items belong to a collection and say this only once; then, we can add that this collection can be ordered in zero or more different sequences.
+Anyway, this can be easily regarded as a modeling detail.
+We can adopt a synecdoche and name these collections “sequences”: from the user’s point of view, nothing changes.
+Yet internally we distinguish between the collection in the technical sense from how we can arrange items in it.

-⚙️ A collection contains texts in a given order.
-The order is represented by a sequence.
-From a purely IT standpoint, a _collection_ is an abstract data type that groups multiple data elements, which can be of the same or different types.
+⚙️ From a purely IT standpoint, a _collection_ is an abstract data type that groups multiple data elements, which can be of the same or different types.
 That's the most generic, umbrella term and can include sets, lists, arrays, etc. A "set" is a specialization which differs because its elements are all unique.
 Among collections, some are ordered: these are "sequence", "list", and "array".
 A sequence can be finite or infinite (e.g. the sequence of numbers).
 Lists and arrays are both ordered, but lists are dynamically resized, while arrays are static but more memory-efficient.
 So, "collection" is more abstract: it's a conceptual container that doesn't enforce rules about order, uniqueness, or mutability.
 It's like saying "a vehicle" without specifying whether it's a car, bike, or spaceship.
 Instead:

 - a set is a collection with constraints: no duplicates, no order.
 - a sequence is a collection with structure: order matters, duplicates allowed.
 - a list is a sequence with flexibility (dynamic size).
 - an array is a sequence with rigidity (fixed size).

-In this generic model, a "collection" is not necessarily ordered; or it might be ordered in multiple ways.
-From the point of view of a modular architecture, this means separating these two notions: the collection is the overarching entity, and it can sort its items in no way (when not sorted), or in just 1 way, or in multiple ways.
-This implies that the model for zero or more ordering's assigned to the items of a collection will be repeated for each different order.
-This ensures we have a consistent model without redundancies (i.e. repetitions), and it is also the practical reason for which the collection is a Cadmus item, while sequences are parts of that item, even if the details of this implementation are still to be defined.
-So, we can say that those items belong to a collection, and say this only once; then, we can add that this collection can be ordered in zero or more different sequences.
-Anyway, this can be easily regarded as a modeling detail.
-We can adopt a synecdoche and name these collections "sequences": from the user's point of view, nothing changes.
-Yet, internally we distinguish between the collection in the technical sense from how we can arrange items in it.
+### Sparse Lines

+Finally, a corner-case entity (not included in the diagram) is represented by sparse lines of text, which happen to be disseminated in some carriers.
+These are not snapshots with all their complex annotations and transformations, but just text fragments.
+As such, their model is aligned with that of the epigram version, which here is probably going to be dropped.

 ## Cadmus for VEdition

+So, in the end, we would have these entities:

+1. _carriers_: the material carriers for texts, mostly notebooks, but also single sheets.
+2. _snapshots_: highly compact structures which represent multiple alteration stages of the “same” text as a creative process witnessed by annotations on top of the base text.
+3. _lines_: sparse lines found in carriers.
+4. _epigrams_: abstractions (with no text) which reflect our consideration of multiple snapshots as being different versions of the “same” text.
+5. _collections_: virtual or material groups of epigrams (mostly ordered).

 Given that our modeling is highly complex, though necessarily open to changes, especially at this early stage; and that we need a quick and effective infrastructure to lean our snapshot on, we are going to adopt [Cadmus](https://vedph.github.io/cadmus-doc) to represent all our entities in a single database, with a uniform data architecture.